bonn0062/GSoD/absolute_beginners.rst

 **Delete**

 You can delete an element with **np.delete()**.
-If you want to delete the element in position 1 of your array "arr," you can run:
+If you want to delete the element in position 1 of your array, you can run:

 ::